 Check Windows Update history using Settings app

-1. Press Win + X or right-click the Start button in the lower-left corner of the screen to open the Quick Access menu.
-This menu provides shortcuts to various system management tools and settings.
+- Press Win + X or right-click the Start button at the bottom left to open a menu with quick links to different settings and tools.

 Useful tip: How to See What Drivers Are Installed in Windows 11